 Similarly, adoptive parents often find their “happily-ever-after” following placement.
 Nearly all of the parents who adopted children through a private, domestic agency describe their adoption experience as better than ever expected, and one of the best decisions of their lives.
 Adoptive parents, because of the fulfillment of a child, go on to maintain a healthy, loving relationship.

 Adopted children also have enriching experiences in their families.
 Over 90 percent of adopted children ages 5 and older have positive feelings about their adoption.
-Well over half of all adopted children eat dinner with their families at least six days per week.
+More than half of adopted children eat dinner with their families at least six days per week.
 They are more likely to be read to every day as young children, sung to or told stories every day, and to participate in extracurricular activities as school-age children.

 It is normal for you, as an expectant parent, to worry about how your child will cope as he or she grows older and begins to understand the reality of adoption.
 You may not want your child to be angry with you, hurt by the situation, or feel alone.
 The fact is adoption has evolved quite a bit over recent years.
 Many children have peers that are also adopted.
 Adoptions are no longer secret, and children grow up knowing about their birthparents and have their questions answered.
 In fact, 99 percent of children today know that they are adopted, and the vast majority of the adoptions today are open or at least semi-open.

 By maintaining contact with your child, whether directly or through letters and pictures at Adoptions With Love, your child can grow up understanding your choice to place.
 Placing your child for adoption is, above all, a selfless decision.
 Your child will be grateful for the opportunities that you have given him or her, the opportunities that, at one point, you were unable to provide.